aplpy/aplpy/docs/howto_subplot.rst

 The above will place a subplot inside the ``fig`` figure instance.
 The ``f`` object can be used as normal to control the FITS figure inside the subplot.
-The above however is not very insteresting compared to just creating a FITSFigure instance from scratch.
+The above however is not very interesting compared to just creating a FITSFigure instance from scratch.
 What this is useful for is only using sub-regions of the figure to display the FITS data, to leave place for other subplots, whether histograms, scatter, or other matplotlib